How to Design a Steel Beam

 Finishing Touches: Design and Report

-Now all that is left to do is analyze our beam and review the results.
-Once you have input all of your criteria, simply click that big green Calculate button.
+WebStructural recalculates automatically - all you need to do is review the results.
 This is where WebStructural shines.
 The app will perform a finite element analysis for the beam model.
-Using the design forces it calculates, it check design capacities for the beam using the American Institute of Steel Construction (AISC 360) standards.
-If you happened to select an appropriate beam size, you will see a lot of green.
+Using the design forces it calculates, it checks design capacities for the beam using the American Institute of Steel Construction (AISC 360) standards.
+If you happened to select an appropriate beam size (which we did), you will see a lot of green.
 That's good, it means the bending, shear, and deflection capacity ratios are less than 1.0.
-These values are a percentage of the capacity.
-For example, if your report reads "Bending 0.88," that means the beam configuration you selected is at 88% of its flexural capacity, according to AISC.
+These values are a ratio of the capacity to the demand.
+For example, if your report reads "Bending 0.87," that means the beam configuration you selected is at 87% of its flexural capacity, according to AISC.

 If your report is red, your capacity ratios are greater than 1.0 and the beam does not meet the design criteria.
 This means you need a bigger beam.
 Simply choose a different shape with a larger moment of inertia and click the Calculate button again.